HP OfficeJet Pro 9125e Printer Review

 TypeAll-In-One

 The HP 9125e feels well-built.
 It has a sturdy plastic build and a design that allows easy access to the front maintenance bay.
-The scanner lid and background feel solid, though the lid's hinges are on the cheaper side and come out of their sockets rather easily.
+The scanner lid and background feel solid, although the lid's hinges are on the cheaper side and tend to come loose from their sockets rather easily.
 The output tray isn't particularly small, as it holds up to 60 prints; however, ink can make some pages curl up and push other prints out of the tray, resulting in out-of-order prints.

 Dimensions